 Each student completes fieldwork in a variety of settings (such as clinics, community agencies, hospitals, schools), with clients with different types of disabilities (psychosocial, developmental, cognitive, physical), and with clients of different age groups.
 The UIC OT department has relationships with fieldwork sites in the Chicago area and a limited number throughout the country.
 There is currently a critical shortage of fieldwork sites nationally leading to very limited fieldwork opportunities for UIC students both in the Chicago area and outside of Illinois.
+Students who are accepted to the UIC OT program from other states may not be able to complete fieldwork in their home state due to these limited fieldwork opportunities.
 The primary goal when matching students to fieldwork sites is to ensure quality experiences and prepare students for entry level practice as an occupational therapist.